githin27/DIAG_NN_UFORMER/README.md

 # Deployment

 To deploy the model, go to deployment directory and load a noisy or blur image to the directory image_in.
-The pretrained weights path can be downloaded from [here](https://drive.google.com/drive/folders/1CFs1DY1U2s3sNxJIgeFZJzn8IoLvpXeG?usp=drive_link) and load it to the models directory.
+The pretrained weights can be downloaded from [here](https://drive.google.com/drive/folders/1CFs1DY1U2s3sNxJIgeFZJzn8IoLvpXeG?usp=drive_link) and load it to the models directory.

 ```bash
   cd deploymment